malvikasharan/APRICOT/documentation/local_installation.md

 Please see the detailed documentation for the alternative installation instructions of the software using [Docker](https://github.com/malvikasharan/APRICOT/blob/master/Dockerfile) or [shell scripts](https://github.com/malvikasharan/APRICOT/blob/master/tests/system_test.sh).

-#####Quick test for each subcommands of APRICOT
+###Test if the software is correctly installed

-Here is a quick way to check how different modules work (without really installing the complete filesystem).
+Here is a quick way to check if the software works in your system (without really installing the complete filesystem).

-The repository contains a shell script [shell_scripts/run_example.sh](https://github.com/malvikasharan/APRICOT/blob/master/shell_scripts/run_example.sh) with shell commands that can be used for the demonstration of APRICOT installation including analysis with an example.
+The repository contains a shell script [shell_scripts/run_example.sh](https://github.com/malvikasharan/APRICOT/blob/master/shell_scripts/run_example.sh) that can be used for the demonstration of APRICOT installation including analysis with an example.

 It uses [test datasets](https://github.com/malvikasharan/APRICOT/tree/master/tests/demo_files_small) for basic testing, which does not require installation of third party tools.